-In a NetScaler appliance, the NetScaler kernel routing table, the FreeBSD kernel routing table, and the NSM FIB routing table each hold a different set of routes and serve a different purpose.
+In a Citrix ADC appliance, the Citrix ADC kernel routing table, the FreeBSD kernel routing table, and the NSM FIB routing table each hold a different set of routes and serve a different purpose.
 They communicate with each other by using UNIX routing sockets.
 Route updates are not automatically propagated from one routing table to another.
 You must configure propagation of route updates for each routing table.

 The NS kernel routing table holds subnet routes corresponding to the NSIP and to each SNIP and MIP.
 Usually, no routes corresponding to VIPs are present in the NS kernel routing table.
 The exception is a VIP added by using the add ns ip command and configured with a subnet mask other than 255.255.255.255.
 If there are multiple IP addresses belonging to the same subnet, they are abstracted as a single subnet route.
-In addition, this table holds a route to the loopback network (127.0.0.0) and any static routes added through the command line interface (CLI).
-The entries in this table are used by the NetScaler in packet forwarding.
-From the NetScaler CLI, they can be inspected with the show route command.
+In addition, this table holds a route to the loopback network (127.0.0.0) and any static routes added through the CLI (CLI).
+The entries in this table are used by the Citrix ADC in packet forwarding.
+From the CLI, they can be inspected with the show route command.

 The NSM FIB routing table contains the advertisable routes that are distributed by the dynamic routing protocols to their peers in the network.
 It may contain:

 - Connected routes.
 IP subnets that are directly reachable from the Citrix ADC.
 Typically, routes corresponding to the NSIP subnet and subnets over which routing protocols are enabled are present in NSM FIB as connected routes.